 This is a rocky trail takes you up to Chimney Pond where the views are breathtaking.
 At 6.28 miles (10.1 km) long this is a moderate out and back trail located near Millinocket, Maine.
 Sights include a glacial bowl with mountain ponds which ascend through a forest.
 At the top of the trail you see glimpses of the North basin of Mount Katahdin.

 To visit Baxter State Park, if you are driving and don’t have Maine license plate expect to pay an entrance fee.
 Check the Baxter State Park Website for current park entrance fees.

 Veer to the right after the gatehouse and continue to the Roaring Brook Campground.
 This is also the main parking lot for the trailhead.
-It’s crucial if you want to day hike here to make a parking reservation, if you don’t, good luck trying to hike.
+It’s crucial if you want to day-hike here to make a parking reservation.
+Not doing so means you won’t have much luck trying to hike.
 Once parked, follow the signs to the Chimney Pond trail.

 Trail Sights: Chimney Pond Trail

 The trail begins as a gentle climb and quickly passes the junction for the Helon Taylor trail.
 It continues along an old tote road next to Roaring Brook.
 The path is rocky and a bit beaten down but easy to traverse.
 Around 2 miles (3.22 kilometers) in, the trail passes the South shore of the Lower Basin Pond.
 As you trek on, you enter the horseshoe-shaped valley of the Great Basin, carved by an ancient glacier.